Modest rise in asking prices for tickets to Seahawks game Saturday suggests possible ‘playoff fatigue’

 Seahawks tickets have been among the league’s most expensive for years.
 But the average asking price of $355 this season dropped from $366 for last season.

-That was still enough for third highest in the NFL — as was the case last season — trailing only the Cowboys at $427 and the Patriots at $404.
+That was still enough for third-highest in the NFL — as was the case last season — trailing only the Cowboys at $427 and the Patriots at $404.

 Asking prices are not as strong at gauging true ticket demand as actual sale prices.
 But TicketIQ software only tracks across-the-board asking prices, as sale prices are more proprietary and nearly impossible to accurately track from multiple sources.